anshiid7/anshid-portfolio/README.md

 # Anshid M Portfolio

 My personal cybersecurity portfolio website.
-It showcases my skills, tools, projects, and has a **downloadable resume**.
+It showcases my skills, tools, projects.
 ## Live Demo
 [View Website](https://anshiid7.github.io/anshid-portfolio/index.html)

 ## How to Use
 - Open `index.html` in your browser to see the portfolio.
-- Click the Download Resume button to get my latest resume.